smalldegree/trochilus/README.md

-# trochilus
+Welcome to trochilus.

-A simple and fast c lib for common structures and algorithms.
+Trochilus aims to implement common structures and algorithms.

+Enjoy trochilus!